Decred-Next/dcrnstakepool/README.md

 ![Voting Service Architecture](docs/img/architecture.png)

-- It is highly recommended to use at least 2 dcrd+dcrwallet+stakepoold nodes (backend servers) for production use on mainnet.
+- It is highly recommended to use at least 2 dcrnd+dcrnwallet+stakepoold nodes (backend servers) for production use on mainnet.
   One backend server can be used on testnet.
-- Running dcrstakepool on mainnet is documented further at [https://docs.decred.org](https://docs.decred.org/advanced/operating-a-vsp/).
+- Running dcrnstakepool on mainnet is documented further at [https://docs.decred.org](https://docs.decred.org/advanced/operating-a-vsp/).
 - The architecture is subject to change in the future to lessen the dependence on MySQL.